 Dexamfetamine is similar to lisdexamfetamine and works in the same way.
 It may be offered to adults, teenagers and children over the age of 5 with ADHD.

-Dexamfetamine is usually taken as a tablet once or twice a day, although an oral solution is also available.
+Dexamfetamine is usually taken as a tablet 2 to 4 times a day, although an oral solution is also available.

 Common side effects of dexamfetamine include:

 It's a selective noradrenaline reuptake inhibitor (SNRI), which means it increases the amount of a chemical in the brain called noradrenaline.